 My most favorite game of all time is Golden Sun.
 In addition, it is also one of the few games that I played without any guides.
 Countless hours were spent figuring out the puzzles and speaking to all the non-playable characters (NPCs) as I unraveled the mysteries of alchemy alongside Issac and his friends.
-When Golden Sun: The Lost Age, I immediately played the game from beginning to end, experiencing the story from Felix’s perspective and trying to resolve the loose ends from the previous game.
+When Golden Sun: The Lost Age came out, I immediately played the game from beginning to end, experiencing the story from Felix’s perspective and trying to resolve the loose ends from the previous game.
 The battle music from both games is quite memorable and occasionally I would listen to the soundtrack for inspiration.
-Without Golden Sun, I probably would not have developed an interest in solving puzzles.
+Without Golden Sun, I probably would not have developed an interest in solving puzzles or world building.

 Pokemon Red (Gameboy Color, Game Freak, 1996)

 Pokemon Red was the very first video game I played.
 I remember during the Christmas of 1998 my gift from my parents was an aqua-colored Gameboy Color device and this game.
 My classmates at the time were gushing over how good Pokemon is and naturally, I begged my parents if I could get the game and play.
 From there, I played Blue, Yellow, Gold, and Silver.
 I stopped with the second generation Pokemon series, because I had no interest in purchasing a Nintendo DS at the time to play the upcoming generations.
 Overall, it was very memorable for me.
 Of all the starter Pokemon, I always favored the fire Pokemon, Charmander and Cindaquil.
 Of the Pokemon games I played, I enjoyed Gold/Silver the best for its interactive features, such as having your Pokemon get haircuts to raise affection or breeding Pokemon.